craftcms/docs/docs/nitro/2.x/customizing.md

 Port 8080 is available!
 ```

-Now we can use a shell environment variable setting Nitro’s http port to 8080:
+Now we can use a shell environment variable setting Nitro’s HTTP port to 8080:

 ```
 export NITRO_HTTP_PORT=8080